Kent, New York: History

-Kent was part of the Philipse Patent of 1697, when it was still populated by the Wappinger tribe.
+Kent was part of the Highland Patent of 1697 today known as the Philipse Patent), when it was still populated by the Wappinger tribe.
 Daniel Nimham (1724–1778) was the last chief of the Wappingers and was the most prominent Native American of his time in the Hudson Valley.

+Upon the 1751 death of Frederick Philipse II, second Lord of Philipsburg Manor and owner of the "Highland Patent", the Manor went to his son Frederick Philipse III and the Patent was divided among his four remaining offspring.
+Following the death of daughter Margaret in 1752, who died intestate, the Patent was then redivided among the three surviving heirs, son Philip, and daughters Susannah (wife of Beverley Robinson) and Mary (future wife of Col. Roger Morris).
+The tract was geographically split in 1754 into nine Lots: three on the river, three in the interior, and three on the eastern border abutting The Oblong.
+Each of the three heirs inherited a lot in each division; most of Kent fell into Mary's interior lot.

 The town was first settled by Europeans in the mid-18th century by Zachariah Merritt and others, from New England, Westchester County, or the Fishkill area.
 Elisha Cole and his wife Hannah Smalley built Coles Mills in 1748, having moved to that location the previous year from Cape Cod.
-Coles Mill operated until 1888 when it was submerged under West Branch Reservoir.
 Around this same time the northeastern part of the county was settled by the Kent, Townsend, and Ludington families, among others.
 The father of Hannah Smalley and his family moved to Kent about two years before Elisha Cole and his family.

 Kent was a part of the Frederickstown Precinct which was chartered in 1772, the rest of Frederickstown consisting of the future town of Carmel and the western parts of the future towns of Patterson and Southeast.
-Other early family names were Townsend, Smalley, Kent, Dykeman, Barrett, Cole, Boyd, Wixon, Farrington, Burton, Carter, and Ludington.
+Other early family names were Townsend, Smalley, Kent, Dykeman, Barrett, Cole, Boyd, Wixon, Farrington, Burton, and Carter.

 The present-day intersection of Interstate 84 and Ludingtonville Road was the home of Col. Henry Ludington and his daughter Sybil, who was said to have ridden 40 mi one night in 1777 to call up her father's militia during the American Revolutionary War.
-A statue of her stands on the shores of Lake Gleneida across from the Putnam County Courthouse.
+A statue of her stands on the shores of Lake Gleneida in the hamlet of Carmel across from the Putnam County Courthouse.